Tiny (Once Upon a Time)

 "Tiny" is the 13th episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 35th episode overall, which aired on February 10, 2013.

 It was co-written by Kalinda Vazquez and Christine Boylan, while being directed by Guy Ferland.

 This episode centers around the Giant as he accidentally believes David is James, while flashbacks show the Giant's history with David's brother.
 Also, Emma and Henry accompany Mr. Gold on his search to find his son.

+Title card

+Anton the Giant uproots a tree in the Enchanted Forest.

 Plot

-Opening Sequence

-Anton the Giant is featured uprooting a tree in the forest.

 In the Characters' Past

 A group of giant brothers gather for dinner in their castle in the sky to celebrate the once-a-century harvest of magic beans.
 Anton (Jorge Garcia), the shortest among them, is nicknamed "Tiny" and is mocked for his interest in humans.
 The leader of the giants, Arlo (Abraham Benrubi), explains that humans used the beans for conquest instead of exploration, so the giants now conceal themselves and the beans.
 Anton asks why they still grow the beans, as the giants also don't use them, and Arlo says the labor itself is worthwhile.
 Another brother, Abraham (C. Ernst Harth), then breaks a human harp that interested Anton, and an angry Anton climbs down the beanstalk to the human world.

 King George (Alan Dale) interrupts the original Prince James's (Josh Dallas) dalliance with Jacqueline (Cassidy Freeman) to inform him of the presence of a giant in the kingdom, which he hopes to use to their advantage.
 James and Jacqueline find Anton.
 Jacqueline introduces herself by her nickname, "Jack," and gives Anton a magic mushroom that will temporarily make him human-sized.
 They show him hospitality and then allow him to learn that the kingdom is destitute.
 Anton offers to bring treasure to help his new friends and the kingdom where he now hopes to live, but claims the giants have no magic beans.

 Anton later returns to his home to gather treasure.
 Arlo tries to warn him that the humans won't accept him, but Anton doesn't believe him until James and Jack appear, intent on taking the beans.
 With poisoned swords, their army is able to effectively fight the giants.
 Abraham is killed and Arlo orders Anton to burn and salt the fields.
 Jack stabs Arlo but he also wounds her with the poisoned sword.
 James flees with a sack of treasure, leaving Jack to die.
 All the giants but Anton are killed.
 A dying Arlo gives Anton a beanstalk cutting in the hopes that he will someday find somewhere to plant it.